maxpoletaev/django-micro/README.rst

 Admin interface
 ===============

 Django-admin requires lots of dependencies in apps and middlewares.
 We’ve realized that it’s not a simple way to add a huge list of apps to your config just to use admin interface.
-So we added shortcut ``enable_admin=True`` to the ``configure`` function that automatically includes the all needed dependencies.
+So we added shortcut ``django_admin=True`` to the ``configure`` function that automatically includes all the needed dependencies.

 .. code-block:: python

     from django_micro import configure

-    configure(locals(), enable_admin=True)
+    configure(locals(), django_admin=True)

     class Post(models.Model):